Infant Mental Health Endorsement® Registry

 - Research/Faculty (IMHM-R/F)

 Those who have earned Endorsement® have demonstrated a specialized education, work, in-service training, and reflective supervision/consultation experiences that have led to competency in the promotion and/or practice of infant mental health within the individual’s scope of practice.
-Detailed information about the requirements for specialized education, work, in-service training, and reflective supervision experiences are different in each category and can be found in the Competency Guidelines for the Endorsement for Culturally Sensitive, Relationship-Focused Practice Promoting Infant Mental Health® at www.ecmhva.org on the Endorsement page of the website.
+Detailed information about the requirements for specialized education, work, in-service training, and reflective supervision experiences are different in each category and can be found in the Competency Guidelines for the Endorsement for Culturally Sensitive, Relationship-Focused Practice Promoting Infant Mental Health®.

-Each Endorsed professional is required to renew Endorsement® annually to remain on the Active Endorsement® Registry.
-Renewal cycle is October 1st through September 30th .
+Each Endorsed professional is required to renew Endorsement® annually to remain on the Infant Mental Health Active Endorsement® Registry.
+The renewal cycle is January 1st through December 31st.

 Infant Mental Health Basic Beliefs

 - Optimal growth and development occur within nurturing relationships;